test-kitchen/kitchen-docker/README.md

 ### forward

-Suite container port(s) to forward to the host machine.
+Set container port(s) to forward to the host machine.
 You may specify the host (public) port in the mappings, if not, Docker chooses for you.

 Examples: